Open-Transactions/protocol-docs/docs/OTASCIIArmor.md

 Base64 is a escaping mechanism that removes all problematic characters, at the cost of also removing all human readability.
-However, it is not enforced at the serialization level, which raises security concerns: Plain-text concatenation is used to construct messages in some places: [OTContract::CreateInnerContents()].
+However, it is not enforced at the serialization level, which raises security concerns: Plain-text concatenation is used to construct messages in some places:
+[OTContract::CreateInnerContents()][CreateInnerContents].

 String concatenation should be eliminated as a means of constructing messages and be replaced by document-specific serializers which take care of escaping